jamesaduncan/osom.guide/src/doctrine.md

 ### Do we prioritise effectiveness over efficiency?

 We're careful not to waste valuable time making the ineffective more efficient.
 Instead, we replace it with something that works better.

 ### Do we optimise flow?

 Anything which gets in the way of meeting user needs, being fast, transparency on relevant information is treated ruthlessly.
-Whether it is with what we build or how, we remove bottlenecks and improve throughput where possible.
+Whether it is with what we build or how we run it afterwards, we remove bottlenecks and improve throughput where possible.

 ### Do we get better with less?

 We strive to improve continuously.
 Do we set exceptional standards?
 We strive for the very best that can be achieved.

 ## Learning